Who runs Animal Services and what do they do?

-Completing an orientation and an on-the-job training session
+- Completion of an orientation and an on the job training session

 I want to foster animals for Rochester Animal Services.
 What do I do?

 Animal Services has a foster program for animals with special needs.
 The purpose of the foster program is to give a second chance to animals that might not otherwise have one.
 It may be a litter of un-weaned kittens that need round-the-clock attention, an adult cat with an upper respiratory infection, a dog with an injury, or an animal that simply does not do well in a shelter environment.
+In some cases, animals may need to be fostered short-term until a sterilization surgery can be performed or for a 14-day quarantine before transfer to another animal welfare organization.
 Foster homes accept the responsibility for the care and nutrition of their animals with support and guidance from Animal Services.
 Fostering can extend holding periods, increase likelihood of adoption, aid in healing and recovery from injury or illness, reduce shelter crowding and improve socialization between animals and people.
 Additionally, fostering a special needs animal is a wonderfully rewarding way to assist Animal Services with the many challenges the organization faces on a daily basis.
-If you are interested in learning more about our foster program or becoming a foster home, contact us with your information and a representative will be in touch.
+If you are interested in learning more about our foster program or becoming a foster home, contact us at 428-7274 or AnimalServices@cityofrochester.gov with your information and a representative will be in touch.

 What is the Verona Street Animal Society?

-The VSAS is a 501(c)3 not-for-profit “friends group” that supports the City’s animal shelter with fundraising and promotions much as the Seneca Park Zoo Society supports the County’s zoo.
+VSAS is a d/b/a for The Friends of the Verona Street Animal Shelter, a 501(c)3 not-for-profit organization that supports the City’s animal shelter with fundraising and promotions much as the Seneca Park Zoo Society supports the County’s zoo.